antongeorgescu/alvianda-ai-dashboard/README.md

 * Middle-tier is a REST API that uses Python Flask module
 * Persistance area manages work sessions and models and is using SqLite database

+## User Authentication
+**2AID** dashboard is Azure Active Directory authenticated.
+The following user credentials can be used:

+	user: jake@alviandalabs.onmicrosoft.com
+	password: Finastra2020!!

 ## Snapshots
 Following is a set of snapshots taken from the running application (user interface):